IQTLabs/COVID-19-Narrative-Mapping/index.md

 ### Hand-Curated Labeled Dataset

 The hand-curated dataset is in no means meant to advertise, categorize, or promote trends of information - it is solely used for assisting in the development of the narrative-mapping visualization.
 This dataset does not also take into account sarcasm, jokes, or the validity of statements/URLs.
 Any tweet/URL talking about the narrative that was deemed relevant was added to the dataset.
 This hand-curated dataset consisted of 779 tweets that were hand-picked and manually labeled from March and April 2020.
 The twitter data was hydrated from this [COVID-19 Twitter Dataset](https://github.com/echen102/COVID-19-TweetIDs).
-To view specific code on how this dataset was created, view our open source [GitHub repository]() (**add link**).
+To view specific code on how this dataset was created, view our open source [GitHub repository]() (***COMING SOON***).

 ***Filtering***